 Significant delays are experienced in the notification and settlement of certain types of insurance claims, the ultimate cost of which may vary from the original assessment.
-Adjustments to claims provisions established in previous years are reflected in the Association's Financial Statements for the period in which the adjustments are made.
+Adjustments to claims provisions established in previous years are reflected in TTI's financial statements for the period in which the adjustments are made.
 There have been no changes in these assumptions since the previous year end.